Utility Rate

 Brenda L. Haynes

-In compliance with the requirements of the Safe Drinking Water Act To down load the current Confidence report please click the link below.
+In compliance with the requirements of the Safe Drinking Water Act to download the current Confidence Report please click the link below.

 http://www.hagerstownmd.org/ccr

-Annual Drinking Water Quality Report for 2023
+Annual Drinking Water Quality Report for 2024

 Town of Funkstown